 Installed solar costs vary by state due to labor costs, permitting complexity, and market competition.
 High-cost states (Connecticut, New York, Massachusetts) average $3.20–$3.80/W. Low-cost states (Texas, Florida, Arizona) average $2.60–$3.00/W. California sits in between at $3.00–$3.40/W despite being the largest market.

-State incentives significantly affect net cost:
+State incentives significantly affect net cost now that the federal credit is gone:

-- New York: 25% state tax credit (up to $5,000) on top of federal ITC
+- New York: 25% state tax credit (up to $5,000)

 - Massachusetts: 15% state credit (up to $1,000) plus SMART program